 2. Interest rates are down and still falling.
-The prime rate is down to ll percent, way down from the 21 percent that prevailed when President Reagan took office.
+The prime rate is down to 10 1/2 percent, way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down 3 points since last year.
 Long-term rates for business loans are off 3 to 4 points from a year ago.